fhiso/sources-and-citations/citation-elements.md

 census return forms a separate *citation layer*.
 As the *citation* contains two *citation layers*, it is an example of a *layered citation*.

+In this example, the *head citation layer* is not presented first in the *formatted citation*.
+Whether the *head citation layer* is presented first is a matter of style and emphasis, and it is common not to present the *head citation layer* first when it is a photographic or digital reproduction, as in this case.
 {/}

 {.note}  *Layered citations* are often used to provide a partial